noahkw/acmetk/docs/configuration.rst

 * use_forwarded_header (optional): Whether to read the host IP from the *X-Forwarded-For* header.
 Required if deployed behind a reverse proxy.
     Needed so the app can identify *X-Forwarded-For* header spoofing.

+* require_eab (optional): Whether to require an External Account Binding on account creation.
+    Defaults to allowing account creation without EAB if not specified.

 To run a CA that issues self-signed certificates, the private key and root certificate may be generated using the following command: